DesenTao/baty.net-hugo/content/post/2018/dialing-down-facebook.md

 My timeline is now filled only with posts from those I'm interested in seeing updates from.
 Well, that, and ads...so many ads.
 Still it's a huge improvement.

-I look forward to the day I can delete Facebook entirely, but for now I'll just dial it down to a managable level.
+I look forward to the day I can delete Facebook entirely, but for now I'll just dial it down to a manageable level.